piashcse/ktor-E-Commerce/docs/wishlist.md

 # Wishlist API

 This documentation provides comprehensive details for the Wishlist API endpoints.
-The API supports adding products to wishlist, retrieving user's wishlist items, and removing products from wishlist.
+The API supports adding products to wishlist, retrieving user's wishlist items, checking product status, and removing products from wishlist.
 Wishlist functionality is user-specific and requires authentication to access personal wishlist data.

 **Base URL:** `http://localhost:8080`